vtnhanhcmus/carpark/README.md

 docker-compose up
 Access to http://localhost/
 ```

+So if you wanna build new file jar at this time, you need to install gradle in your pc</b>
-I have some problem with config gradle wrapper. </b>
+Because I have some problem with config gradle wrapper. </b>
 If we config gradle wrapper success, we don't need to install gradle in your pc.
-So if you wanna build new file jar at this time, you need to install gradle in your pc</b>
 And run command below

 ```bash